-The current situation is highlighted with a blue outline.
-The LOOP situation has been marked as a breakpoint (indicated by a red dot in the upper left corner).
+In Figure 7 the current procedure and situation is shown with a blue outline.
+The BODY situation has been marked as a breakpoint (indicated by a red dot).
 This causes the execution flow to temporarily halt at this point, and the current program state is shown in the pane to the right.
 Both the original value of the array prior to the call, a0, and the partially sorted array, a, are shown.
 Furthermore, invariants are evaluated and color-coded.
 In the absence of a breakpoint, execution also halts whenever an invariant evaluates to false.

-SOCOS can translate simple invariants automatically to Python based on built-in rules.
-However, permutation is not automatically translatable, but we can add a Python function to check whether the array $\mathbf{xs}$ is a permutation of the array $\mathbf{ys}$ :
+SOCOS can translate most simple invariants automatically to Python run-time checks based on a number of built-in rules.
+However, permutation is a predicate that is not automatically translatable to Python, and by default such an invariant will be colored gray during execution to indicate that it was not evaluated.
+If we want to enable runtime checking of permutation, we can add a Python function which checks whether the array xs is a permutation of the array ys: